Civil Law Queensland

 Civil Lawyers in Queensland

-Civil Law QLD encompasses a very wide variety of legal issues.
-If you are faced with a civil law issue, it is important to seek advice from a lawyer who has experience in this particular field of law.
-Civil claims in Queensland are commenced either through the QLD court system, or in the Queensland Civil and Administrative Tribunal (QCAT).
+Civil law in Queensland encompasses a wide range of legal issues.
+If you are faced with a civil law issue, it is important to seek advice from a lawyer who has experience in the particular field of law you are dealing with.
+Civil claims in Queensland are commenced either through the Queensland court system, or in the Queensland Civil and Administrative Tribunal (QCAT).

-It is imperative that you obtain legal advice as to in which jurisdiction your claim should be commenced, and any time limitations that may apply.
+It is important that you obtain legal advice as soon as possible as to which jurisdiction your claim should be commenced in, and any time limits that apply.

 - complaints of harassment and discrimination

 - adoption applications

 - guardianship for adults

 - residential tenancy disputes

 - occupational regulation, and

 - administrative reviews.